wp-plugins/media-modal/readme.txt

 NEW!
 Supports mp3 and wav file:

-For ver1.0.3
+For ver1.1
-- Will create various style for audio file player.
+- Will create various style for audio file and video player.

 = Shortcodes =
 [Check documentation here](http://mediamodal.jumpstartcreatives.com/)